DWELL

 Based on user feedback, these are features I would prioritize in order of importance and impact.

-(1) Productivity isn't just about doing moreβ€”it's about doing what matters.
+(1) Productivity isn't doing more, it's doing what matters.

 I didn't want to create just another reminder app, I wanted to inspire motivation and evoke emotional satisfaction for people.
 I had empathetic conversations with chronic multitaskers and job jugglers, which helped me tap into the unconscious part of our brains that reveal how and why we might feel productive or not.

-(2) Simplicity is the hardest thing to design.
+(2) Simplicity is strategic.

 (3) Research should challenge assumptions, not just validate ideas.

 Early in the design process, it's easy to fall in love with an idea and have confirmation biases.
 But the most valuable insights come from being proven wrong.
-Great design isn't about defending ideasβ€”it's about evolving them!
+Great design isn't about defending ideas—it's about evolving them!
 Every user insight should be a chance to refine, simplify, and rethink the experience for the better. 🌈

 NEXT PROJECT